2023 Design & Paint Color Trends to Sell Your House

-The pandemic has changed the demands we put on our home and what we expect out of our house.
-That means potential buyers are also going to be looking a new houses from a different lens than they would have 1 to 2 years ago.
+The pandemic changed the demands we put on our home and what we expect out of our house.
+Alot of people are working from home now or have a hybrid model which means home offices are more important than they were pre-pandemic days.

-Design trends for 2022 continues from last year trends where we see a complete reversal of what we’ve seen in the past decade.
-The neutral room design trend are taking a back seat to warmer colors and bolder colors.
-The outdoors is being brought into our homes.
-You will see lots of plants, big plants in interiors this year.
+We got bored of staring at our all gray or all white walls & matching all white or all gray furniture.
+WARM +BOLD is unapologetically replacing the neutral walls and neutral décor look.
+We see lots of plants, big plants in interiors this year.
 Square big box neutral furniture is being replaced by leather, colors, curves and vintage pieces.
 We’ve come out of a cool minimalist approach to designing our homes into warmth, variety and life.
 It’s an exciting and much needed change.

 So what does this mean for homeowners getting their house ready to sell?
 Do you need to replace all your gray & big box furniture and replace or paint your gray kitchens to appeal to the typical buyer in your neighborhood?
 No of course not, but with some tweaking, you can adapt your home to the new trends so it doesn’t look dated and will appeal to what buyers are looking for.

-Design Trends on their way out for 2022
+Design Trends that are out or on their way out!

 - Farmhouse style is being replaced by vintage + contemporary

-- All-gray or all-white interiors are going out: more pops of color
+- All-gray or all-white interiors are out!
+Finally!

 - All Gray kitchens are out